 MY TRAVEL DIARIES

-I was diagnosed with a heart ailment, where one’s heart beats slower than usual, at an early age.
+I met with a life altering critical accident, at an early age.
 That phase of my life made me evaluate the true worth of the people who love and care for me.
 I realized that I had done nothing significant and was always busy planning how to live life perfectly.
 I could see my entire life flash before my eyes in the hospital.
 They say you only live once (YOLO), but the fact is, you live every day but die only once.
 I want to die without having any regrets, and I learned that my life was a blessing in disguise, that friends are the family I chose, and I want to make most of it.
 My journey had started right after I had stepped out of the hospital—the journey to travel and explore the world, unravelling the magic hidden in plain sight, leaving a bit of me as I tread through and share my perspective to the world with photography.

 It led me to the mountains, my second home.
 I love the idea of trekking as they inspire me to be more of myself, accenting the simplicity in minimalism.
 My trek to Stok Kangri had been a game-changer chapter in my life.
 It was challenging to chalk out my way.
 At one point after more than 12 hours of intense climbing, I thought I would die when I was almost 200 meters close to the summit.
 Conquering the summit, I realized how underrated living our life is, the breath we take, the ecstasy in tears of joy, how powerful the mind is in manifesting your will!
 All I learned that day was, “Everything is about mind over body.”